Netanyahu fights for political life a week before Israel votes

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-OCCUPIED AL-QUDS: Israel heads into the final week of campaigning on Monday for an unprecedented second general election in five months, with Prime Minister Benjamin Netanyahu battling for political survival while facing a potential corruption indictment.
+JERUSALEM: Israel heads into the final week of campaigning Monday for an unprecedented second general election in five months, with Prime Minister Benjamin Netanyahu battling for political survival while facing a potential corruption indictment.

 With the September 17 vote looming, Netanyahu and his right-wing Likud have drawn outrage from opposition parties with a push for last-minute legislation that would allow party officials to bring cameras to polling stations.

-Parliament had planned to hold the first of three required votes on the bill on Monday, but it failed to receive necessary backing from a committee and its future was unclear.

-Gantz vowed to vote against it, and ex-defence minister Avigdor Lieberman said his nationalist Yisrael Beitenu would do the same.
-The bill would allow election supervisors from political parties to bring cameras to polling stations, though not inside voting booths.

-OCCUPIED AL-QUDS: Israel heads into the final week of campaigning on Monday for an unprecedented second general election in five months, with Prime Minister Benjamin Netanyahu battling for political survival while facing a potential corruption indictment.
+JERUSALEM: Israel heads into the final week of campaigning Monday for an unprecedented second general election in five months, with Prime Minister Benjamin Netanyahu battling for political survival while facing a potential corruption indictment.

 With the September 17 vote looming, Netanyahu and his right-wing Likud have drawn outrage from opposition parties with a push for last-minute legislation that would allow party officials to bring cameras to polling stations.